tonikelope/coronapoker/README.md

 ### Phase 0: Environment Integrity & Secure Enclaves
 <img width="1404" height="870" alt="imagen" src="https://github.com/user-attachments/assets/2a1f20b0-2678-4e6b-9858-45b0138b5321" />

-Before a hand begins, Panoptes establishes a secure, forward-secret communication channel and locks its own memory to prevent host interference.
+Before any gameplay occurs, Panoptes establishes a secure execution context, locking its own memory to prevent host interference, memory-dumping, or runtime instrumentation.

-* **Build-Time Cryptographic DNA:** A unique 32-byte deterministic polymorphic seed is injected by the Python Builder into the C engine at compile-time, ensuring no two versions share the same internal logic.
+* **Build-Time Cryptographic DNA:** A unique 32-byte deterministic polymorphic seed (`CHAOS_SEED`) is injected by the compilation pipeline into the native C engine.
+This ensures no two compiled binaries share the same internal memory layout or key derivation logic.
-* **OS-Native Environment Anchoring anti-TOCTOU measures:** The kernel enforces physical file locks and continuous Inode/Hash validation on all critical assets (.jar and .dll).
-* **Hybrid JIT Key Forging Build-time:** Logic is fused with live boot hardware entropy to forge a unique ChaCha20 JIT Vault Key.
+* **Hybrid JIT Key Forging:** Upon initialization, compile-time logic is fused with live, hardware-level OS entropy to forge a unique ChaCha20 key.
+This key encrypts the `PanoptesVault`—the engine’s secure memory enclave.
-* **Polymorphic Memory Shield:** The engine spawns several isolated and encrypted memory structs (all decoys, 1 true state), constantly mutating and shifting to mitigate memory-dumping attacks.
+* **Polymorphic Memory Shield & Decoys:** The engine spawns multiple isolated memory structs (several decoys and one true state), constantly applying ChaCha20 keystreams to mitigate RAM-scraping attacks.
-* **Ephemeral Session Isolation X25519:** Session Keys are generated and sealed strictly within the encrypted enclave, establishing Perfect Forward Secrecy (PFS) without the private key ever touching plain-text RAM.
+* **Continuous Telemetry & The Deadman Switch:** Background Guardian threads continuously monitor CPU cycle drift (`sabueso_rdtsc`), inline hooks, and attached debuggers.
+Any anomaly instantly flips a mathematical `v.poison` bit, irrevocably corrupting the Vault's cryptographic outputs.

 ### Phase 1: Distributed Entropy & The Hand Commitment
 <img width="5640" height="4108" alt="imagen" src="https://github.com/user-attachments/assets/491afd04-ae89-42d3-af4d-fc782fa04c6d" />

-The game begins by ensuring no single entity—not even the host—can dictate or predict the deck's order.
+TThe hand begins by ensuring no single entity—not even the server—can dictate, predict, or manipulate the deck's order.

-* **Collaborative Multi-Party Entropy:** Entropy contributions from all players and the Host are fused into a global pool.
-This ensures that no single entity can control or predict the final deck order.
+* **Collaborative Multi-Party Entropy:** Entropy seeds from all active peers and the host are fused via XOR into a global pool.
+This mathematically guarantees that no single node can bias the final deck configuration.
-* **Internal Entropy Blinding:** The engine performs a final "blinding" operation by mixing external seeds with OS hardware noise and the Polymorphic Root Seed.
-This prevents the Host from "mining" favorable decks even if they control the OS.
-* **Immutable Hand Commitment:** The resulting deck state is digested via Mix Sponge (ChaCha20-based) and signed with Poly1305.
-Once the "Hand Commitment MAC" is generated, the future of the hand is mathematically set in stone.
-* **Hand State Blockchain Genesis:** The commitment is ingested as the Hand Genesis Block.
-This anchors the initial deal as the immutable root of a private, ephemeral blockchain that tracks every subsequent action in the hand.
+* **In-Enclave Fisher-Yates Shuffle:** The combined entropy seeds a ChaCha20 keystream, which drives a deterministic Fisher-Yates shuffle strictly inside the encrypted Vault.
-* **Zero-Knowledge Distribution:** Sensitive data is sealed in X25519-encrypted envelopes.
-Each player can only decrypt their own pocket cards and their unique shards (Splits) of the street keys (Flop, Turn, River).
+* **Zero-Knowledge KEM Envelopes:** Sensitive data is sealed using an X25519 Key Encapsulation Mechanism (KEM).
+Each player receives an envelope containing their pocket cards and their unique cryptographic shards of the community street keys.
-* **Decentralized Key Sharding:** Street keys are broken into fragments using XOR-based secret sharing.
-Revelation of board cards requires a decentralized consensus, as no single player or Host holds a complete street key.
+* **The Escrow Ciphertext:** The community cards (Flop, Turn, and River) are encrypted with ChaCha20 and placed in a public "Escrow."
+No individual holds the complete key to unlock them.
+* **Genesis of the Action Blockchain:** The entire initial state (public keys, escrow, encrypted envelopes) is digested via a Sponge Construction to create the `HAND_STATE_BLOCKCHAIN`.
+This hash anchors the initial deal as the immutable root of a private, ephemeral blockchain.

+### Phase 2: The Cryptographic Betting Loop (Action Blockchain)

+During the active betting rounds, gameplay actions are continuously verified and sealed into the local blockchain, preventing reordering, injection, or dropping of bets.

+* **Sponge-Based State Absorption:** Every gameplay action (Bet, Fold, Call) includes the exact amount, the current street, and a microsecond-precision hardware timestamp.
+This payload is absorbed into the running `HAND_STATE_BLOCKCHAIN` via a cryptographic Sponge function.
+* **Context-Aware Signatures:** Actions are broadcasted with a Poly1305 Message Authentication Code (MAC).
+The key for this MAC is dynamically derived from the *current* state of the blockchain.
+If the host attempts to drop a previous bet, the state hashes will desynchronize, and all subsequent signatures will mathematically fail.
+* **Zero-Trust Bot Delegation:** Server-side bots operate under the exact same zero-trust strictures as human clients.
+Bot actions are signed via their delegated X25519 private keys, explicitly preventing the host from forging or silently overriding bot behavior.

-### Phase 2: Token Consensus
+### Phase 3: Token Consensus & Escrow Revelation

-When a betting round concludes and community cards must be revealed, the host cannot unilaterally query the engine for the cards.
+When a betting round concludes and community cards must be revealed, the protocol enforces a distributed cryptographic consensus.
+The server is powerless to query the upcoming cards unilaterally.

-* **Fractional Keys (Tokens):** Inside their original Megapacket envelope, every player received cryptographic "Street Tokens" (for the Flop, Turn, and River).
+* **Fractional Keys (XOR Shards):** During Phase 1, every player received fragmented "Street Tokens."
+To reveal the Flop, Turn, or River, the host must request the specific token from all active clients.
-* **Consensus Aggregation:** The host requests the specific street token from all active clients.
-The native engine aggregates these tokens via XOR operations.
-Only when all required tokens are combined can the engine reconstruct the ephemeral key needed to unlock that specific street in the Escrow.
+* **Consensus Aggregation:** The native engine aggregates these tokens via branchless XOR operations.
+Only when all active tokens are combined can the engine reconstruct the ephemeral ChaCha20 key required to decrypt that specific street from the Escrow.
-* **Scorched Earth Defense:** The moment a street is decrypted and broadcasted, the underlying ephemeral keys are permanently wiped from the Vault.
-If an attacker attempts to extract the master shuffle key prematurely, Panoptes proactively burns the street tokens, locking the game state forever.
+* **Scorched Earth Defense:** The moment a street is decrypted, the underlying ephemeral tokens are permanently wiped from the Vault.
+If a malicious host attempts to extract tokens out-of-phase or brute-force the Escrow prematurely, Panoptes proactively burns the state, triggering the `v.poison` mechanism.
-* **The Exit Testament:** If a player legitimately disconnects mid-hand, the engine performs a permanent wipe of their session keys and generates a cryptographic "Testament".
-This signature allows the remaining peers to verify the exit and close the state audit without failing the final validation.
+* **The Exit Testament:** If a player legitimately disconnects mid-hand, the engine performs a permanent wipe of their session keys and generates an "Exit Testament."
+This signature allows the remaining P2P swarm to verify the exit and securely bypass their token requirement without failing the final audit.

-### Phase 3: The Action Blockchain (Betting Integrity)
-Betting sequences are protected against reordering, injection, or modification.

-* **Sponge Construction:** Every action (Bet, Fold, Call) is signed with a Poly1305 MAC and absorbed into the running cryptographic Sponge hash (`HAND_STATE_BLOCKCHAIN`).
-* **Zero-Trust Bot Delegation:** Server-side bots operate under the exact same zero-trust rules as human players.
-Bot actions are deterministically signed via their delegated private keys, ensuring the host cannot forge or silently alter bot behavior.
-* **Atomic Chain:** If the host attempts to drop a player's bet, inject a fake action, or manipulate the betting phase, the state hash will instantly desynchronize, invalidating the hand across the network.

-### Phase 4: Showdown & The Stateless Audit
+### Phase 4: Showdown & The Stateless Forensic Audit

-When the hand reaches the end, the system must definitively prove that the host did not manipulate the envelopes, the community cards, or the original shuffle.
+Upon hand completion, the system executes a deterministic, localized proof to guarantee no manipulation occurred during the hand's lifecycle.

-* **Master Key Revelation:** At showdown, players reveal the `SHUFFLE_KEY_SHARE` that was hidden inside their original digital envelopes.
+* **Shuffle Key Revelation:** At showdown, players reveal the `SHUFFLE_KEY_SLICE` that was hidden inside their Phase 1 envelopes.
-* **Stateless Client Verification:** Every client runs a localized, stateless audit.
-The client inputs the original Megapacket, the reconstructed Master Seed, and the final community cards into their own Panoptes engine.
+* **Stateless Client Verification:** Every client runs a localized forensic audit.
+The engine inputs the Hand Commitment, the newly reconstructed Shuffle Key, and the final community cards.
-* **Active Telemetry Assessment:** Concurrently, Panoptes evaluates the deep-system integrity checks performed during the hand (detecting virtualization, unauthorized memory access, or network spoofing), acting as a final gatekeeper for the host's legitimacy.
-* **The Avalanche Effect:** The client engine re-simulates the entire hand.
-If the host manipulated a single bit during the game, the cryptographic hashes will avalanche, producing a massive mismatch.
-The client will instantly flag the host as compromised and mathematically prove the cheating attempt to the rest of the P2P swarm.
+* **Cryptographic Avalanche:** The client engine re-simulates the entire hand from genesis to showdown.
+It independently derives the deck, the escrow, and the blockchain hashes.
+If the host or a colluding peer manipulated a single bit during the game, the hashes will avalanche, producing a massive mismatch.

 ## 🛑 PART II: THE ANTI-TAMPER & ANTI-CHEAT ENGINE
 While the Cryptographic Protocol ensures that a host cannot mathematically cheat within the rules of the protocol, the Panoptes Anti-Cheat Engine (PACE) is a robust Ring-3 defense system written in C designed to prevent the host from reverse-engineering the engine, dumping RAM, or hooking the process to steal keys.